Surjectivity of polynomial maps on Matrices: Preliminaries

 \section{Preliminaries}

 In this section, we set up a method that reduces the problem of finding a solution to a matrix equation $f(X_1, \ldots X_m)=A$ for all $A \in M_n(\mathbb K)$ to that of Jordan Matrices over extensions of $\mathbb K$.
-We recall that a polynomial is said to be separable if all of its irreducible factors are separable.
-Note that an irreducible separable polynomial is one which does not have repeated roots over algebraic closure.
+Recall that an irreducible separable polynomial is one which does not have repeated roots over an algebraic closure.
+We will call a polynomial to be separable if all of its irreducible factors are separable.